“There’s going to be a shortage of managers in my field,” Marilyn says, bouncing with optimism. “It was in tonight’s paper…”

 Your challenge: Develop your unique opportunity forecast.

 The best career coaches and consultants advisors will give you tips on researching specific opportunities, not just raw advice.

 (2) Invest resources to learn transferrable skills and become marketable within your own field.
+Do this *before* you need a new job.
 These days, marketabililty is the new security.